rockyknows/rockyknowsblog/content/blog/unique-onboarding-issue-in-intune.md

 Once you unsync Defender from Intune, You can upload the onboarding package and this is normally successful and I was able to do it.

 Now the challenging part, we need the sync between Defender and Intune, so this must be fixed.

+## THE FIX/WORKAROUND

 What I found out is that you can create a custom uri for the onboarder.

 ![](/images/onboarding02.png)